RAP for Statistics

 Using the recommended tools on our learning page (SQL, R and Git), or other suitable alternatives that allow you to meet the core principles.
 Ideally any tools used would be open source, Python is a good example of a tool that would also be well suited, though is less widely used in DfE and has a steeper learning curve than R.

 Open-source refers to something people can modify and share because its design is publicly accessible.
 For more information, take a look at this explanation of open-source, as well as this guide to working in an open-source way.
-In practical terms, this means moving away from the likes of SPSS, SASS and Excel VBA, and utilising the likes of R or Python, version controlled with git, and hosted in a publicly accessible repository.
+In practical terms, this means moving away from the likes of SPSS, SAS and Excel VBA, and utilising the likes of R or Python, version controlled with git, and hosted in a publicly accessible repository.

 Why do it?